ytakefuji/mediapipe_hand/README.md

 # Exercises for students

-Build a stone-paper-scissors or rock-paper-scissors detection system.
+1.Build a stone-paper-scissors or rock-paper-scissors detection system.

+2. Build a counting program.

+For example, 050505 => "5" x 3 time

+0404040404 -> "4" x5 times

 # How to overlay two images using cv2
 <pre>